We are a family-owned RESTAURANT GROUP based in Washington D.C.

 Malmaison Opens

-Omar discovered an abandoned gym inside a historic former ice warehouse along Georgetown’s Water Street.
-The space became Malmaison—our French-inspired café, bistro, and event venue—before closing in 2018 to make room for The Berliner.
+In the fall of 2011, Omar discovered an abandoned gym housed inside a historic former ice warehouse along Georgetown’s Water Street.
+The 4,200 square foot space with three imposing garage door openings was the perfect venue for Malmaison, our family’s next French-inspired café, bistro, and event space.

 2015